 B. The president-elect shall perform the duties of the president in case of the absence or disability of the president and such other specific duties as the president may delegate to him/her.
 The president-elect may appoint chairpersons during his/her term as president-elect to committees that shall govern activities for the following year.
 The president-elect shall automatically assume the office of the president following the annual election or the resignation of the president prior to an election.

 C. The vice-president shall perform the duties of the president-elect in case of the absence or disability of the president-elect and such other specific duties as the president may delegate to him/her.

 D. The recording secretary shall record and maintain accurate minutes of all proceedings, of all meetings of the Board and of the members, and such other duties as may be assigned by the president.

-E. The corresponding secretary shall keep a roll of all members and their addresses and shall have charge of all correspondence of this Council and attend to the giving and serving of notices of all regular and special meetings of the members and the Board.
-Notices of Council and Board meetings shall be mailed between the twelfth and seventh day prior to the meeting.
+E. The corresponding secretary shall keep a roll of all members and their contact information and shall have charge of all correspondence of this Council and attend to the giving and serving of notices of all regular and special meetings of the members and the Board.
+Notices of Council and Board meetings shall be distributed between the twelfth and seventh day prior to the meeting.

 F. The treasurer shall keep full and accurate accounts of all receipts and disbursements of the Council and shall receive and deposit all money and other valuables of the Council in the name and to the credit of the council.
 The funds shall be deposited in a bank selected by the treasurer.
 All disbursements of Council funds shall be made by check signed by the treasurer and countersigned by the president or president-elect.
 Professional services exceeding $500 shall require a minimum of two (except for unique suppliers) written estimates submitted to the treasurer.
 The treasurer shall make disbursements according to the following: